aatxe/weiss.city/posts/2017-06-05-bridging-the-system-configuration-gap.md

 In this example, we install and start the Apache service.
 We also create two simple Apache configurations that set up two websites, PiedPiper.com and PiperChat.com.
 This uses a type of Puppet abstraction known as a *define type*, but you can think of this as a simple function.

 On its face, this Puppet configuration (or *manifest*) looks to be correct.
 However, when we deploy the configuration to a machine and try to visit either website, we get an Error 403: Forbidden.
 In order to debug this issue, we can then head to the shell.
 Looking at the log files (`tail /var/log/apache2/error.log`), we can see a line stating `permission denied`.
 We haven't set up anything about user access, and so the problem should be one of filesystem permissions.
 When we run `stat /var/sites/piedpiper`, we get back that the owner is `root` and the permissions are `-rwx------` (or `0700` for short).
-From this, we can recognize the issue: our `www` user cannot access the files apache is trying to serve!
+From this, we can recognize the issue: our `www` user cannot access the files Apache is trying to serve!

 Now that we've identified the issue, we can try to fix it.
 One possible fix is to run `chmod 755 /var/sites/piedpiper`.
 We can run this in the shell, and then run the special command `synth` to start the process of imperative configuration repair.
 This will automatically propagate the changes back to the manifest, resulting in the mode line changing to `mode => 0755`.

 # Multiple Repairs

-To get a sense of how multiple repairs are handled with imperative configuration repair, we can look at a simple, but slighlty contrived example with a single instantiation of a single abstraction.
+To get a sense of how multiple repairs are handled with imperative configuration repair, we can look at a simple, but slightly contrived example with a single instantiation of a single abstraction.

 ```puppet
 define dir($path) {